BlueBrain/nexus-forge/docs/source/archetypes.rst

 Archetypes
 ==========

-The framework provides a set of archetypes that allows the extension of the different *Forge* modules to work with different technologies.
+The framework provides a set of archetypes that allows the extension of the different Nexus Forge modules to work with different technologies.
 These are described next.

 Mapper
 ------

-The Mapper provides the interface to a technology to be used to do the transformation of data.
+The Mapper archetype defines an interface for transforming to a `Resource` or list of Resources data from different sources and of different formats.

 .. code-block:: python